A Brief History of Ashburn Farm

 Click here to view a map of Ashburn Farm.

 As with any home purchase, there are a number of important documents for you to read and understand prior to closing.
 As a homeowner in Ashburn Farm, you should also be very familiar with the Association’s governing documents, including the Ashburn Farm Declaration of Covenants and Restrictions and the Architectural Design & Maintenance Standards

-The Ashburn Farm Association is a separate, private, not-for-profit and non-stock Virginia Corporation.
-As a homeowner, you are automatically a member.
-The Association owns, maintains, and administers the common areas; administers and enforces the Covenants and Restrictions; and collects and disperses the assessments.
-The daily administration work is carried out by a paid General Manager and staff.
-The staff members take their direction from the seven member Board of Trustees, whose authority is granted in the Association’s governing documents.
+The Ashburn Farm Association is a private, non-stock Virginia Corporation.
+As a homeowner, you are a member.
+The Association owns and maintains the common areas; administers and enforces the Covenants and Restrictions; and collects and disperses the assessments.
+The daily administration work is carried out by Association staff.
+The Staff members administer the decisions of the seven-member Board of Trustees, whose authority is granted in the Association’s governing documents.

-- Providing the Association Office with name and address changes, including property rental information;
+- Provide the Association Office with name and off-site address changes;

-- Purchasing a Disclosure Package when selling your home;
+- Purchase a Disclosure Package when selling your home;

-- Abiding by the Ashburn Farm Declaration of Covenants and Restrictions and the Architectural Standards;
+- Abide by the Ashburn Farm Declaration of Covenants and Restrictions and the Architectural Standards.

-Information regarding the Association’s obligation and permission to inspect can be found on to page 21 in the Ashburn Farm Covenants and Restrictions, specifically Article VII, Section 4, titled Easement to Inspect.
+Information regarding the Association’s obligation and easement in favor of the Association to inspect each property for violations of the governing documents can be found on page 21 in the Ashburn Farm Covenants and Restrictions, specifically Article VII, Section 4, titled Easement to Inspect.

 Number of Homes